barryoneill/WolframCA/README.md

 	- Subclass of the library's [TiledBitmapView](https://github.com/barryoneill/TiledBitmapView)
 		class, encapsulates code to let the main activity interact with our provider implementation.

+### Licensing ###

+This app is licensed under the Apache 2.0 License, but also uses material that is copyright © 2002 Stephen Wolfram, LLC.
+The author acknowledges that such material is used with limited permission from and disclaims all affiliation with Stephen Wolfram, LLC.

+See the [**LICENSE**](https://github.com/barryoneill/WolframCA/blob/master/LICENSE) file for the full license details.

 ## To Do ##